flame-engine/flame/doc/flame/rendering/decorators.md

 the new decorator at the end of the existing chain.
 The method `removeLast()` can remove that decorator later.

+Several decorators can be chain that way.
+For example, if `A` is an initial decorator, then `A.addLast(B)` can be followed by either `A.addLast(C)` or `B.addLast(C)` -- and in both cases the chain `A -> B -> C` will be created.
+In practice, it means that the entire chain can be manipulated from its root, which usually is `component.decorator`.

 [Component]: ../../flame/components.md#component